Yellow Stream: Certificate in Attachment-Based Play Therapy

-The program focuses specific topics and techniques related to attachment theory, including assessment and engagement protocols and relationship-enhancement interventions.
+The program focuses on specific topics and techniques related to attachment theory, including assessment and engagement protocols and relationship-enhancement interventions.
 As an organizing framework, participants will be introduced to the “Brightening the Relationship” model developed by RMPTI.
 Through detailed case examples participants will learn about screening/assessment activities as well as case conceptualization and treatment planning strategies.

-The primary goals of this program are to enhance therapist awareness of clinical judgment in selecting, tailoring and implementing relationship-enhancement treatment activities, particularly the therapist’s role in vitalizing attunement and methods of conceptualizing and working with adult attachment issues.
+The primary goals of this program are to enhance therapist awareness of clinical judgment in selecting, tailoring and implementing relationship-enhancement treatment activities, particularly the therapist’s role in vitalizing attunement and methods of conceptualizing and working with adult/child attachment issues.
 Case vignettes are used to foster case conceptualization and treatment planning skills.

 - Identification of Primary Attachment Domains